teezliz/teezliz_altschool/expense_tracker/README.md

 # Expense Tracker System
-A simple but powerful expense tracking system implemented in Python, designed as part of a semester project to demonstrate object-oriented programming concepts.
+A simple but powerful expense tracking system implemented in Python, designed as part of the semester project to demonstrate object-oriented programming concepts.
 Project Description
 This project implements two main classes: